 Fashion blogging used to be an outlet for frustrated wannabe Vogue editors.
-Nowadays, the top bloggers are massively influential and mind-blowingly well paid.
+Nowadays, the top bloggers are massively influential and mind-blowingly well-paid.
 There are so many in the blogosphere, however, that it might seem like an impenetrable territory.

-Where to Find Motivation:
+Where to Find Motivation

-The architects of the ‘fashion blog’ include Bryan Grey Yambao who set up www.BryanBoy.com in 2004 and is now a judge on America’s Next Top Model.
-In 2010 he was getting gets 1.4m page views a month and earning $100,000 from his blog.
-Marc Jacobs named a bag after him.
-However you measure success, Bryan Boy has achieved it.
+The architects of the ‘fashion blog’ include Bryan Grey Yambao, who set up BryanBoy in 2004 and is now a judge on America’s Next Top Model.
+In 2010 he was getting 1.4m page views a month and earning $100,000 from his blog.
+Marc Jacobs even named a bag after him.
+However you measure success, Bryan has achieved it.

-Where to Start:
+Where to Start

-Make sure that your website is going to be attractive to readers, fashion brands and potential advertisers alike.
-Produce interesting, unique and appealing articles with beautiful images.
+Make sure that your website is going to be attractive to readers, fashion brands, and potential advertisers alike.
+Produce interesting, unique, and appealing articles with beautiful images.
 These can be as simple as a lovely snap of an outfit that’s inspired you.

-Who to Watch:
+Who to Watch

-For the most up to the minute fashion news and creative ideas, Twitter is the place to be.
-From backstage catwalk gossip and photos, to movers and shakers in the fashion industry, this is where you’ll find the news first.
-Check out the following fashion tweeps:
+For the most up-to-the-minute fashion news and creative ideas, Instagram is the place to be.
+From backstage catwalk gossip and photos to movers and shakers in the fashion industry, this is where you’ll find the news first.

-How to Make Them Watch You:
+How to Make Them Watch You

-Don’t just watch these people – talk to them, comment on their blogs, swap notes.
+Don’t just watch these people – talk to them, comment on their blogs, and swap notes.
 Why not arrange to meet up with local like-minded bloggers and writers to see how you can all help to promote each other?
 A great way to make friends with other bloggers is to offer to write guest posts for them.
 Good quality content is hard to keep churning out, so if you can prove yourself, they’ll welcome the input!

-How to Make Everyone Watch You:
+How to Make Everyone Watch You

 Most importantly of all, keep your blog regularly updated.
 Readers will expect you to update each day, so make sure you can commit to this.
 If you suddenly disappear when they’ve been looking forward to reading your news, they won’t return.

-How to Get Paid:
+How to Get Paid

-How To Make a Career Out of Blogging About Fashion & Beauty was written by Ally a freelance writer, currently working with FeelUnique.com.
+How To Make a Career Out of Blogging About Fashion & Beauty was written by Ally Biring a freelance writer, currently working with FeelUnique.com.